 Denmark was a whole new world for Joanna Palani and her family.
 As she grew into adolescence and became aware of her homeland’s patriarchal culture that she felt proliferated the entire Middle Eastern region, she became eager to fuse sexual revolution with militant action.

 Palani then traveled back to Kurdistan to find others who felt like her, ready to make the difference her three-year-old self committed to nearly two decades earlier.

 “I have been a militant saboteur since I was a teenager, but I became a sniper during my last battle in Syria,” she explained.
 “I was trained by multiple groups in Kurdistan and outside the Kurdish territory.”

 In the Middle East, Palani was part of the forces that liberated a group of kidnapped Yazidi girls that were being used as sex slaves in Iraq.
-According to Did You Know, she also fought against Assad in Syria.

 “When we were preparing to liberate houses of ISIS sex slaves, we had this saying — one fighter goes to rescue but many fighters will come back out,” she said.

 In Denmark, however, Joanna Palani was viewed as a danger.